 Abusive spouses can convince abused spouses that nobody will believe him or them.
 Ultimately family law cases come down to considering the evidence presented by both parties.
 If your evidence of the ongoing abuse is testimony from witnesses, your spouse may just as quickly be able to find witnesses to agree with their side of the story- that no abuse is occurring.
 That a judge may get involved with a back and forth war of words between the parties and their witnesses is a lousy setup for you as the victim-spouse.

 Fortunately, most judges understand the nature of how evidence is presented in a trial or hearing and how that can help an abusive spouse and hurt the abused spouse.

-In my experience as a family law attorney, I can tell you that spouses like yourself that have been the victims of domestic abuse want nothing more than to never deal with their spouse or to see him/her ever again.
-While this is an understandable sentiment, the fact remains that as long as there is a contested divorce that is ongoing you will need to come into at least indirect contact with your spouse.
+In my experience as a family law attorney, I can tell you that spouses like yourself that have been the victims of domestic abuse want nothing more than to never deal with their spouse or to see them ever again.
+While this is an understandable sentiment, the fact remains that as long as there is a contested divorce that is ongoing, you will need to come into at least indirect contact with your spouse.

 When a hearing has concluded

 To ensure the safety of both parties to a case, I will usually chat with one of our clients in the courtroom after the judge, and the opposing party has left.
 This way, we can allow the opposing party to leave the area first so that the two parties do not have to see or speak to one another.